The Grand Medals

 The prizegiving ceremony, the highlight of the event

-Since 1948, the legitimacy of the Institute of Oceanography to reward and highlight a personality from the world of the sea is widely recognized.
-The quality of the laureates and the desire of the Oceanographic Institute to distinguish those who deserve it, contribute to making this ceremony a highlight of the marine world.
+Since 1948, the legitimacy of the Institut océanographique to reward and highlight a personality from the world of the sea is widely recognized.
+The quality of the award winners, and the Oceanographic Institute’ s determination to distinguish those who deserve it, make this ceremony a highlight of the marine world.

-Among the public figures to have received awards in recent years are Leonardo DiCaprio (2015), Erik Orsenna (2016) and Dame Ellen MacArthur (2018), all three of whom were awarded the Grande Médaille Albert Ier section Médiation.
+Among the personalities known to the general public in recent years, Leonardo DiCaprio (2015), Erik Orsenna (2016) and Dame Ellen MacArthur (2018), all three of whom have been awarded the Mediation section of the Albert I Grand Medal.

 The Oceanographic Institute thesis prize

-Applications must be submitted within three years of the thesis defense.
-The 2025 bid must be sent in digital form to award@oceano.org.
+Applications must be submitted within three years following the thesis defence.
+The application file for the 2026 edition must be sent in digital format to award@oceano.org.